WordPress/openverse/documentation/meta/incidents/runbooks/incident_response_runbook.md

 5. Once enough time has passed without disturbance that the incident seems resolved, update the status tag of the P2 to `#status-resolved`, leave a P2 comment summarizing the solution, adding any relevant points to the timeline, and unpin the Slack thread.
+Re-enable any alarms that were disabled.
 6. Update all comms postings, editing them so that the incident is clearly resolved in the title and body of the post.
 This includes the Make post for Severity 1 incidents along with any other outreach.